 How will I decide my placement?

-You will meet with a Moreau Center staff person to talk about your hopes for the summer and decide on an appropriate agency.
+During the training/orientation, you will be given some best practices for navigating this process, including the (re)introduction of on campus resources that are available.
+You will also meet with a Moreau Center staff person to talk about your hopes for the summer and to decide on an appropriate agency.

 Where will I live?

 Different sites have different timelines.
 You will be asked to indicate on your application when you are available to work.

 Portland placements allow students to participate in a summer course.
 However, it is important to consider your ability to balance coursework with also being fully present to the needs of the community and agency in which you are working.
 If you are not working in Portland, depending on your start date, you may be able to participate in the first summer session.